 Sometimes an organization lacks the people, resources, or energy to successfully implement change.
 Leaders have to be sensitive to the rhythm of the organization in order to understand when the time is ripe to shift gears . . .
 Too much at once can dishearten and overwhelm a team.”

 Make calculated, well-formulated decisions concerning company change.
-While fast-paced business has its benefits, when implementing company-wide changes or introducing new initiatives, steady wins the race.
+While fast-paced business has its benefits, when implementing company-wide changes or introducing new ideas, steady wins the race.

 - What’s working (aka what’s NOT changing)